EliyaKW/stats220/README.md

 # stats220

 *The purpose of this repo is to present some of my work for projects in **STATS 220**.
-This README. md file was created for Project 1 to demonstrate the use of some Markdown syntax.*
+This README.md file was created for Project 1 to demonstrate the use of some Markdown syntax.*

 <img src="https://media.tenor.com/qbY1rXMK7NQAAAAi/saramaese-cute.gif" width="249" height="189" align="right">